Gullfoss waterfall Summer Night

 Sigríður ‘s Fight

-Due to the relentless fight of one Icelandic woman, Gullfoss remains one of Iceland’s unspoilt attractions.
-Sigríður Tómasdóttir is rumoured to have stopped Gullfoss becoming a Hydro-electric station by threatening to throw herself into the falls.
+Due to the relentless fight of one Icelandic woman, Gullfoss remains one of Iceland’s unspoiled attractions.
+Sigríður Tómasdóttir is rumoured to have stopped Gullfoss from becoming a hydroelectric station by threatening to throw herself into the falls.
 A stone stands at Gullfoss as a memorial to the woman who saved Gullfoss Waterfall.

 Photography Tips: